Skip to main content

 • time-to-first-insert: Many storages run lazy, so it makes no sense to compare the time which is required to create a database with collections.
 Instead we measure the time-to-first-insert which is the whole timespan from database creation until the first single document write is done.

-• find 12000 documents by query: Here we fetch 100% of the stored documents with a single find() call.
+• find documents by query: Here we fetch 100% of the stored documents with a single find() call.

 Browser based Storages Performance Comparison

 The performance patterns of the browser based storages are very diverse.
 The IndexedDB storage is recommended for mostly all use cases so you should start with that one.
-Later you can do performance testings and switch to another storage like OPFS or memory-synced.
+Later you can do performance testings and switch to another storage like OPFS or memory-mapped.
 If you do not want to purchase RxDB Premium, you could use the slower Dexie.js based RxStorage instead.

 RxStorage performance - browser